Cloud-based application services take centre stage in EMEA

 Application services are increasingly pervasive

-Forty four per cent of EMEA businesses use over 200 application services across the company every day.
+Forty-four per cent of EMEA (Europe, Middle East, Africa) businesses use over 200 application services across the company every day.
 The figure is only set to grow further; with 42 per cent of respondents listing mobile applications as a focus for IT spend in 2016.
-The investment in mobile applications also suggests IT decision makers are now truly embracing BYOD, allowing employees to use personal devices in the workplace, running business apps.
+The investment in mobile applications also suggests IT decision makers are now truly embracing BYOD (bring your own device), allowing employees to use personal devices in the workplace, running business apps.

-What is clear is that slow, unresponsive, and unsecured applications can have a substantial negative impact on revenue and operations, so although it is great to see businesses embracing application services, it is essential that they do so with a clear plan around usage, availability and data protection.
+What is clear is that slow, unresponsive, and unsecured applications can have a substantial negative impact on revenue and operations, so though it’s great to see businesses embracing application services, it’s essential that they do so with a clear plan around usage, availability and data protection.

 More generally, 30 per cent of EMEA organisations have a ‘cloud-first’ strategy – where cloud-based IT solutions are evaluated before making any new IT investments.
 This trend is likely driven by small and mid-sized firms, for whom a hybrid cloud environment delivers a greater level of flexibility and potential cost savings.